PSDiffusion: Harmonized Multi-Layer Image Generation via Layout and Appearance Alignment: Experiments

 \textbf{User Study.} A comprehensive perceptual evaluation was conducted with 30 participants recruited from academic institutions to holistically evaluate the visual synthesis performance of multi-layer image generation models.
 The study encompassed totally 171 visual samples derived from 15 distinct multi-layer text prompts, with each case containing three components: foreground layers, backgrounds layers and composite outputs generated by two baseline methods alongside our proposed \modelname.
 Each sample underwent multi-criteria evaluation using 5-point Likert scales (1: deficient, 5: exceptional) focusing on three critical dimensions: (1) semantic-textual congruence measuring prompt relevance and contextual appropriateness, (2) visual-perceptual fidelity evaluating aesthetic coherence and artifact suppression, and (3) structural clarity assessing image definition and detail preservation.
-The comparative evaluation results are summarized in Table ~\ref{tab:commands}, demonstrating that our method consistently achieves higher user ratings across than other methods.
-Complete experimental details regarding the user study design and implementation are available in the supplementary materials.
+The comparative evaluation results are summarized in Table~\ref{tab:commands}, demonstrating that our method consistently achieves higher user ratings across than other methods.

-\subsection{Ablation studies}
+\subsection{Ablation Studies}

-\textbf{Layer Cross-Attention Reweighting.} In our layer cross-attention reweighting, we utilize the cross-attention map of the global layer, and implement the reweighting operation on the cross attention map of the foreground layers to control the global layout.
+\textbf{Layer Cross-Attention Reweighting.} In this module, we utilize the cross-attention map of the global layer, and implement the reweighting operation on the cross attention map of the foreground layers to control the global layout.
 As shown in Figure~\ref{reweighting}, without the layer attention-map reweighting, the foreground object tends to occupy the most of the image like LayerDiffuse and even shows poor quality on the alpha channel, especially for the foreground that should have been small in the composite image.

 \textbf{Partial Joint Self-Attention.} In our partial joint self-attention blocks, we implement the content sharing from global layer across foreground and background layers to encourage layer interaction plausibility like the shadows.
-Figure ~\ref{fig:abaltion w/o l} displays that removing this block leads to visual effects like rigid stacks of separated foreground layers hence global disharmony.
-As shown in Table ~\ref{tab:ablation}, removing either Partial joint self-attention block or Layer cross-attention reweighting block results in significant decline in both global harmony and layer interactions.
-This showcases their entangled importance to the coherence and interaction plausibility of the composite image.
+Figure~\ref{fig:abaltion w/o l} displays that removing this block leads to visual effects like rigid stacks of separated foreground layers hence global disharmony.